swissspidy/disable-embeds/readme.txt

 * Prevents others from embedding your site.
 * Prevents you from embedding other non-whitelisted sites.
 * Disables all JavaScript related to the feature.
+* Removes support for the WordPress embed block in the new block editor.

 Just activate the plugin and you’re good to go.